Roqi-zhang/Hypersensitivity-AI-Project/dataset/README.md

 Avoid any attempts at re-identification

-Provide proper attribution to the author: Shihan Zhang (christinashihan)
+Provide proper attribution to the author: Shihan Zhang

 Please refer to the Hugging Face dataset card for more detailed licensing and ethical notes.